kishorevasan/docker-genai-chatpdf/README.md

 # Chat PDF App using Llama2 and Docker

 A simple GenAI app for [Docker's Docs](https://docs.docker.com/) based on the [GenAI Stack](https://github.com/docker/genai-stack) PDF Reader application.
-This app uses Llama2, Docker, Neo4j.
+This app uses **Llama2, Docker, Neo4j.**

 The app is built based on Tech With Tim tutorial, [watch here](https://youtu.be/Y9YbCvzAwas).
+I would recommend watching it if you want to build this from scratch.

 If you want to learn more about Docker, I would recommend this [video](https://youtu.be/pg19Z8LL06w)